-We are interested in how human activities that have contributed to types of land-use change, the growth of agricultural practices and to climate change, are affecting insect populations and communities.
-Much of our research focus has been on how specific factors, such as habitat and resource loss, pesticide usage and temperature changes can influence individual insect physiology, behaviour and fitness measures.
-Complementing these findings with molecular methods, field studies and modelling we attempt to scale-up how these factors may be selectively shaping insect populations and altering community composition and network of interactions.
+We are interested in how human activities affect insect and plant behaviour, population dynamics, diversity, and their functional roles (especially insect pollinators & host plants).
+A focus has been on revealing the impacts of agricultural land use and climate change, particularly how aspects of habitat loss, chemical applications and environmental temperature can influence individual molecular responses, physiology, behaviour and fitness.
+Complementing these findings with molecular methods, field studies and modelling, we look to determine how these factors may be selectively shaping populations and scaling up to alter community composition and interaction networks.